rsyncOSX/RsyncUIdocs/content/post/Quicktask.md

 title =  "Quicktask"
 tags = ["quick task"]
 categories = ["synchronize"]
-description = "How to just execute a quick task?" lastmod = "2021-03-18"
+lastmod = "2021-03-18"
 +++
 Use RsyncUI for quickly synchronize files to either local or remote storage.
 If synchronizing to a remote storage require setup of [passwordless login](/post/remotelogins/).